goauthentik/authentik/website/docs/providers/ldap/index.md

 Users are available under `ou=users,<base DN>` and groups under `ou=groups,<base DN>`.
 To aid compatibility, each user belongs to its own "virtual" group, as is standard on most Unix-like systems.
 This group does not exist in the authentik database, and is generated on the fly.
 These virtual groups are under the `ou=virtual-groups,<base DN>` DN.

 :::info
 Note: Every LDAP provider needs to have a unique base DN.
-You can achieve this, by prepending an app specific OU or DC. e.g. `OU=appname,DC=ldap,DC=goauthentik,DC=io`
+You can achieve this by prepending an application-specific OU or DC. e.g. `OU=appname,DC=ldap,DC=goauthentik,DC=io`
 :::

 The following fields are currently sent for users: